Watchlists & Sanctions: Business Search

 When you submit a Business Search, Baselayer runs watchlist checks on:

-alternative_namesfield (if provided) - Officer names submitted in the search via the
+alternative_namesfield (if provided) - Officer names submitted via the

 officer_namesfield (if provided) - Business legal name found in the Baselayer business profile (from Secretary of State records)